Accelerate Career Pathways Logo

 There is a drastic need for behavioral health workers in the state of Nevada.
 You can be part of the solution!

-To apply, take a few moments to complete the application below and a CASAT associate will contact you to schedule a follow up meeting.
+To apply, take a few moments to complete the application below and you will contact you to schedule an interview.

 Funding for the ACP Project was provided by Nevada’s Department of Health and Human Services (DHHS), The Office of State Epidemiology, American Rescue Plan Act (ARPA) Nevada Health Workforce Pipeline Grant to the Public Health Infrastructure and Improvement 2024-2026 Grant.